 Harris County, TX is the most populated county in the state of Texas, and the third most populated county in the United States, with roughly 4.6 million current residents – and nearly 300,000 commercial properties.

-Due to its size, there are a number of different ways to find the Harris County real estate information you need.
+Due to its size, there are a number of different ways to run a property search for Harris County real estate.
 One way to do so is to take advantage of public property records.

 There are a few ways to attain public property records.
 You can either go to county courthouses and public offices and retrieve the data in person, or search web platforms offered by the municipalities themselves.
 For someone running a property search in Harris County, the first site they’ll likely go to is hcad.org.

 HCAD stands for the Harris County Appraisal District.
 It is a subdivision of the state of Texas that, “accurately and uniformly,” determines the value of properties within the county’s parameters.
 It’s the most notable option for those looking to find property information within Harris County.

 There are a number of ways that you can navigate property information on HCAD, making it important to know the different levels of granularity for which you can search the site.
 Maximizing your HCAD property search is about knowing what information to include, and how to use that information to uncover new opportunities.